jmhodges/componentize/README.md

 * There is no way to do only *some* of the processing.
 It is all of the set up and phases or none at all.
 Though, we could just make it easier for someone to configure the `Phases` themselves.

+# Bonus

+On build, we use [Scala X-Ray](http://github.com/harrah/browse) to build a nice HTML version of the code.
+Check it out in `target/classes.sxr/index.html`.